Nethereum/Nethereum.Docs/docs/contracts/deploying.md

 ### Cross platform, Visual Studio Code, .Net core Video

-If you want to develop in a cross platform environment this video takes you through same steps but in a Mac using Visual Studio Code and .Net Core.
+If you want to develop in a cross platform environment this video takes you through same steps but with a Mac using Visual Studio Code and .Net Core.

 [![Cross platform development in Ethereum using .Net Core and VsCode and Nethereum](http://img.youtube.com/vi/M1qKcJyQcMY/0.jpg)](http://www.youtube.com/watch?v=M1qKcJyQcMY "Cross platform development in Ethereum using .Net Core and VsCode and Nethereum")

 ## The test contract
-This is a very simple example of a solidity contract:
+Here is is a very simple example of a solidity contract:

 ```javascript
     contract test {